 For myself, I only ever attempted to get sober one time (this time), but I hear about relapse often and the majority of peers in community do have experience with it.
 I was lucky enough to be in a situation where I learned enough about myself to know that going back out is not an option for me if I want to live a happy and successful life.
 So I have to keep constant reminders and a feeling of gratitude about my daily life in order to remember where I came from and, where I am going.
-The following is a list of things I do in my own personal program in order to live in gratitude.
+The following is a list of things I do in my own personal program in order to live in gratitude and how I avoid a relapse.

 Go to Meetings